Concordia College (Moorhead, Minnesota): Academics

 Concordia is accredited by the Higher Learning Commission.
-It enrolls 2,531 students and offers 61 majors and 12 pre-professional programs.
+It enrolls over 1,800 students and offers 61 majors and 12 pre-professional programs.
 Master of Education degrees are offered, and the most popular majors are business, education, and communication.

 The college upholds a curriculum that centers on a Christian and global perspective.
 Affiliated with the Evangelical Lutheran Church in America, Concordia practices the liberal arts from the Lutheran theological tradition.
 Faculty are encouraged to retain Becoming Responsibly Engaged in the World (BREW) as a thematic focus in their instructions.
 The college operates by a semester calendar and first-year students are required to take courses in health, communication, religion, and culture.
 An honors program is offered for motivated students.

 Concordia is included in the Open Doors survey of the top twenty baccalaureate institutions that send students abroad.
 The college offers four global education programs and offers instruction in nine languages.
 Moreover, students are permitted to study at two neighboring universities, Minnesota State University Moorhead and North Dakota State University, for course credit to their degrees.

+In July 2023, Concordia opened the Heimarck Center, an experiential learning facility for the Sanford Heimarck School of Health Professions.

+Concordia is a member of the Metro College Alliance, founded in 2025, which allows students to take classes at other Fargo-Moorhead colleges and universities.